Lenmbugua/C-Hackerrank/Readme.md

-This are just hackerrank questions on C++ for practice;
-question 1: Read 3 numbers from cin and print their sum to cout.
+question 2: Read 3 numbers from cin and print their sum to cout.
             one line that contains 3 space-separated integers: a,b,andc. print the sum of the three numbers on a single line.